 The purpose of the FooEvents Reports feature is to help event organizers get a better understanding of their ticket sales and audience.
 It includes options to view event revenue, tickets sold, attendee check-ins and available tickets, giving you a good snapshot of event performance.

-To view the events listing, go to your WordPress Admin Area > FooEvents > Reports
+To view the events listing, go to your WordPress Dashboard > FooEvents > Reports

 At any time you can generate a list of attendees who have been allocated tickets for a specific event.